 But before we answer the question “Why is a checklist important” let’s look at what a checklist is and when you can use one.

 Many people think they’re the same as a to-do list, but a checklist is quite different.
 A checklist is a series of steps developed for repetitive task management and recurring process.

 To-do lists and checklists must not be confused as they offer very different solutions.

-A simple way to explain the difference between a to-do list and a checklist.
+This is a simple way to explain the difference between a to-do list and a checklist.

 To-do list ‘what to do’ and a checklist ‘how to do’ it.

 We generally like to compare them to baking a cake.
-A to-do list is the list of ingredients you need whereas the method and steps you need to mix and create the perfect cake is the checklist.
+A to-do list is the list of ingredients you need, whereas the method and steps you need to mix and create the perfect cake is the checklist.